AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>I cannot manually edit the SQLite statement of my dynamic playlists in DPLC.</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>What does the <i>export</i> button do?</b>«</summary><br><p>
 The target group for this plugin are users who want to create customized dynamic playlists quickly and easily using <b>only the templates</b> and <b>not</b> working directly with SQLite statements.
 Accordingly, DPLC does <b>not include the option to manually edit SQLite statements</b> in a tiny text area.
-Users familiar with SQLite (who are not the target group for this plugin) can manually edit their statements outside of DPLC using a plain text editor of their choice.<br><br>
+Users familiar with SQLite (who are not the target group for this plugin) can manually edit their SQLite statements outside of DPLC using a plain text editor of their choice.<br><br>
 If you have to <b>manually edit the SQLite statement of a dynamic playlist <i>currently managed by DPLC</i></b>, you can <b>use the <i>export</i> button</b> to move the dynamic playlist to the <i>Dynamic Playlists</i> plugin, i.e. its folder for custom dynamic playlists called <b>DPL-custom-lists</b>.
 There you can edit it like any other custom dynamic playlist using your favorite plain text editor.<br>
 The moved dynamic playlist is deleted from DPLC and now managed directly by the <i>Dynamic Playlists</i> plugin.
 </p></details><br>